The role of polarization field terms in a model for a cavity quantum material: Introduction

 \section{Introduction}

-Advances in cavity quantum electrodynamics bring the possibility of extending the strong light-matter coupling regime from atomic and molecular systems to solids.
-There has been growing interest in coupling the vacuum fields of a cavity to quantum materials, which opens the exciting possibility to control the properties of these materials ~\cite{schlawin_cavity_2022,garcia-vidal_manipulating_2021,bloch_strongly_2022}.
+Advances in cavity quantum electrodynamics bring the possibility of extending the strong light-matter coupling regime from atomic and molecular systems to solids~\cite{schlawin_cavity_2022,garcia-vidal_manipulating_2021,bloch_strongly_2022}.
+There has been growing interest in coupling the vacuum fields of a cavity to quantum materials, which opens the exciting possibility to control their properties.
 Theoretical works propose mechanisms for inducing emergent many-body phenomena---such as superconductivity~\cite{schlawin_cavity-mediated_2019,chakraborty_long-range_2021} or quantum magnetism \cite{kiffner_manipulating_2019,chiocchetta_cavity-induced_2021}---and for tuning topological properties~\cite{dmytruk_controlling_2022,wang_cavity_2019} by coupling to cavity fields.
-Meanwhile, experiments have achieved cavity control over metal-to-insulator transitions~\cite{jarc_cavity-mediated_2023}, and the enhancement of molecular superconductivity~\cite{thomas_exploring_2025} and of the fractional quantum hall effect in electron gases \cite{enkner_enhanced_2025}.
+Meanwhile, experiments have probed cavity control over metal-to-insulator transitions~\cite{jarc_cavity-mediated_2023}, and the enhancement of molecular superconductivity~\cite{thomas_exploring_2025} and of the fractional quantum hall effect in electron gases \cite{enkner_enhanced_2025}.
 This combined interest has brought the need for, among other approaches, extending tight-binding models to describe coupling to the photonic fields~\cite{li_electromagnetic_2020}.

 In general, describing the light-matter coupling requires direct knowledge of the matrix elements of the position or momentum operators.
-It is thus impossible to construct such interaction in a tight-binding framework, unless one is also provided with the underlying (Wannier or orbital) wavefunctions.
-Furthermore, projecting the full theory into the low-energy sector to describe only a few electron bands coupled to the cavity field modes is expected to break the gauge invariance between truncated theories~\cite{li_electromagnetic_2020}.
-This results from the gauge freedom in defining the light and matter degrees of freedom, meaning that the performance of truncated models depends on the gauge in which the truncation is performed~\cite{de_bernardis_breakdown_2018,stokes_gauge_2019,stokes_implications_2022,eyles_cauchy-schwarz_2025}.
+It is thus impossible to construct the light-matter interaction in a tight-binding framework, unless one is also provided with the underlying (Wannier or orbital) wavefunctions.
+Furthermore, projecting the full theory into the low-energy sector to describe only a few electron bands coupled to the cavity field is expected to break the gauge invariance between truncated theories~\cite{li_electromagnetic_2020}.
+This results from the freedom in defining the light and matter degrees of freedom, and in turn implies that the performance of truncated models depends on the gauge or canonical frame in which the truncation is performed~\cite{de_bernardis_breakdown_2018,stokes_gauge_2019,stokes_implications_2022,eyles_cauchy-schwarz_2025}.